Who is Nikolas?

 The prognosis: Slim chances of survival

 Between the ages of 6 and 7 he was diagnosed with ataxia and osteoporosis.
-It soon became apparent that he was further suffering from growth deficiencies, which brought about the need for growth hormone treatment, lasting almost four years.
-At this point, nobody knew what the future would hold for him and the threat to Nikolas’ life was ever present.
+It became apparent that he was also suffering from growth deficiencies, which brought about the need for growth hormone treatment, lasting almost 4 years.
+Nobody knew what the future would hold for him and the threat to Nikolas’ life was ever present.

-By the age of 7, CNS (Central Nervous System) involvement was detected.
-It also became apparent that Nikolas was showing signs of short term memory loss and had started to develop learning difficulties.
+By the age of 7, CNS (Central Nervous System) involvement was detected, and Nikolas was showing signs of short term memory loss and had started to develop learning difficulties.
 The latter gave rise to a precarious and unsettled puberty, triggering severe psychological issues and episodes for him as he was growing up.

 Nikolas Kontoyannis, 24th Nikolas Symposium, 2003